- What’s Agile in Software Development?

-We have a successful experience of using agile software development methodology on projects.
+Inoxoft is an international company that works according to Agile principles.
+We have a successful experience of using agile methodology steps on projects.
 Especially, if the requirements are being appropriately set and discussed together with the business logic of the final product.
 What’s more, we always tell our customers that the more explicitly they can inform about their needs, the better and faster we will produce first results.
 Also, our customers can collaborate with the team in the agile methodology stages of the production and see the results after each iteration.

 The Manifesto for Agile Software Development states that we should value

 - Individuals and interactions over processes and tools,